Artisan eggnogs to gingerbread old fashioneds, where to find festive spirits on Vancouver’s cocktail scene

 D/6 Hidden Lounge at the Parq Hotel

-Here’s a way to get hands-on involved in your festive drinks: new masterclasses in the cozy Hidden Bar, tucked behind an unassuming bookcase in D/6, teach you how to perfect holiday-themed cocktails.
-There’s even a Christmas Cocktail Hour Masterclass, including one on December 25 from 5 to 9 pm, when D6’s mixology team will help you mix, shake, and taste three holiday-inspired concoctions.
-(The classes, which include a history lesson that journeys through the Golden Age of Cocktails, continue throughout the New Year.)
-Sample sip: A smart and simple Mistletoe Margarita, turned smooth and snowy white with a hit of coconut milk, and shaken to perfection, with just the right amount of ice, with the help of an expert.
+Here’s a way to get hands-on with your festive drinks: new master classes in the cozy Hidden Bar, tucked behind an unassuming bookcase in D/6, teach you how to perfect holiday-themed cocktails.
+There’s even a Christmas Cocktail Hour Masterclass, including one on December 25 from 5 to 9 pm, when D/6’s mixology team will help you mix, shake, and, of course, taste three holiday-inspired concoctions.
+(The classes, which include a history lesson that journeys through the Golden Age of Cocktails, continue throughout the new year.)
+Sample sip: A smart and simple Mistletoe Margarita, turned smooth and snowy white with a hit of coconut milk, and shaken to perfection with just the right amount of ice—all thanks to expert instruction.